It4innovations/hyperqueue/docs/deployment/allocation.md

 To enable automatic allocation, you have to create an `Allocation queue`.
 It describes a specific configuration that will be used by HyperQueue to request computing resources from the job manager on your behalf.

 Each allocation queue has a set of [parameters](#parameters).
-You can use them to modify the behaviour of automatic allocation, but for start you can simply use the defaults.
+You can use them to modify the behavior of automatic allocation, but for start you can simply use the defaults.
 However, you will almost certainly need to specify some credentials to be able to ask for computing resources using PBS/Slurm.